-Liquid trade waste includes wastewater produced at an industrial or commercial premises.
+Liquid trade waste includes wastewater produced at an industrial or commercial premise.
 Liquid trade waste can contain toxic or harmful substances, such as oil, heavy metals, solids, or organic solvents and contaminants such as cooking oils.

 All businesses have the potential to generate liquid trade waste.
 Accepting trade waste water is an operational, environmental and safety risk for Council.